vippsas/vipps-ecom-api/vipps-ecom-api.md

 ##### 1: Return back to merchant app by actively deeplinking into it from Vipps

-With this approach, the merchant app has to have its own uri scheme registered so the Vipps app can actively open the merchant app again after payment/cancellation.
+With this approach, the merchant app has to have its own URL scheme registered so the Vipps app can actively open the merchant app again after payment/cancellation.

 In the example below, `MainActivity` is the receiving activity and the Vipps app opens it once the payment is done.